If you can explain your idea in one sentence and have it trigger the “unicorn feeling”, it’s worth an investment.

 Let’s start with the basics.

-Let me develop an investor ready deck by using my hands-off approach, which includes: market research, copy, design, financials, narrative and strategy.
+Join 100s of successful entrepreneurs who’ve transformed their pitch decks by using my hands-off approach, which includes: market research, copy, design, financials, narrative and strategy.

-The least you will get is 10 actionable tips & strategies to own that next presentation, worth $599, for free.
+The least you will get on this call is 10 actionable tips & strategies to own that next pitch, worth $599, for free.

 - What Is A Pitch?